 - JP is not authorised.

-- information or the document is incomplete.
+- Information or the document is incomplete.

-- identity could not be determined.
+- Identity could not be determined.

-- poor comprehension of the document content or intent.
+- Poor comprehension of the document content or intent.

-- a know false statement is being provided.
+- False statement is being provided.

 - The JP is not given ample time to examine the document